 Donna represented me with my divorce and child custody case.
 She was always professional and helpful.
 I never felt like she was judging me and I appreciated it immensely.
 Her knowledge of the law and the family court system was very good.
 Her office staff have always been professional and helpful too.View on Google

 Speak with an Attorney About Prenups Contact The Family Law Firm of Donna J. Smiedt

 A divorce can be contentious and difficult, especially when there is no prenuptial agreement in place.
 That's why many people in Arlington, Southlake, and Westover Hills, TX, come to our law office for advice.
-Attorneys Donna J. Smiedt and Desaray R. Muma can help you and your spouse write your prenup, taking everyone's best interests into account.
+Attorney Donna J. Smiedt can help you and your spouse write your prenup, taking everyone's best interests into account.

 In addition to prenups, our lawyers help clients through other family law issues, including child custody, visitation rights, and Child Protective Services (CPS) investigations.
 Our team will give you focus and peace of mind so you can approach any challenges feeling fully informed.

 If you need help with a prenuptial agreement, contact our law firm online.
 You can also reach our family law office in Arlington by phone.

 Call Our Family Law Firm

 Professional Assessment of Your NeedsAn attorney can help you and your spouse see the big picture.
 Sometimes a third party is necessary for this wider point of view.
 A lawyer can go over your current assets and debts, and have you both think about your financial needs in the future.